Interactive measurement of vignetting and sensor nonuniformity

-Start Imatest and click on .
+Start Imatest , and choose Classic UI from the Main Menu.
+When the Classic interface appears, click on .
 This opens a dialog box that asks for input image file(s).

-Very large files (height x width x colors over 40 MB) may cause memory overflow problems.
-(We recommend that you use a 64-bit operating system with 8+GB RAM to minimize this issue.)
-Files over 40 or 80 MB can be automatically reduced 1/2x linearly (using 1/4 the memory).
-Click Settings, (in the Imatest main window) and make the appropriate setting in LARGE FILES (Uniformity, Blemish…).
+Very large files (height x width x colors over 40 MB) sometimes caused memory overflow problems on older 32-bit systems.
+Files over 40 or 80 MB can be automatically reduced 1/2x linearly (using 1/4 the memory) if you click Settings, (in the Imatest main window) and make the appropriate setting in LARGE FILES (Flatfield, Blemish…).

 |1.
 Use “Enable Crop pixels near border” in Settings box (Don’t ask to crop.)|